San Diego State vs. Hawaii NCAA Football Odds, Plays and Insights | November 6, 2021

 - San Diego State has played eight games, with five wins against the spread.

-- The Aztecs have covered the spread twice this season when favored by 7.5 points or more (in four chances).
+- The Aztecs have been favored by 7 points or more four times this season and have covered the spread in two of them.

-- San Diego State's games this year have hit the over four times in eight opportunities (50%).
+- San Diego State's games this year have gone over the total in four out of eight opportunities (50%).

-- When San Diego State puts up more than 33.9 points, it is 2-0 against the spread and 2-0 overall.
+- San Diego State is 2-0 against the spread and 2-0 overall this season when the team records more than 33.9 points.

-- The Aztecs have turned the ball over 10 times this season, 10 fewer than the Rainbow Warriors have forced (20).
+- This year, the Aztecs have 10 turnovers, 10 fewer than the Rainbow Warriors have takeaways (20).

 - Find the latest spread and moneyline odds for San Diego State at SISportsbook.